May 14 (leave US on 5/13/18; arrive in Florence on 5/14/17) to June 30, 2018

 Students will take courses led by Penn State faculty members in conjunction with the International Studies Institute at the Palazzo Rucellai in Florence.
 Classroom work will be enhanced by trips to places of historical and artistic importance, such as Rome, where they will see the magnificent Coliseum, the Forum, the Vatican, and the Pantheon.
-Other field trips will include Naples, Pompeii, and hilltop Italian towns in other parts of Italy that will allow students to see first-hand the communities that families and children have lived in, and do live in today.
+Other field trips will include Naples and Pompeii, and other parts of Italy that will allow students to see first-hand the communities that families and children have lived in, and do live in today.

 This program was designed for undergraduate students majoring in Human Development and Family Studies.
-All the courses being offered can be used as supporting courses for that major, or as fulfilling a General Education requirement.
+All the courses being offered can be used as supporting courses for that major.
 However, students in Early Childhood or Elementary Education would benefit from the program, as would students in developmental psychology or sociology.

 To view a list of other programs available in this region, visit our Education Abroad Regional Program Brochures.

 Financial Aid & Scholarships